Charles J. Faruki, 2014 Recipient

 Professor Dale Searcy received a B.S. degree in Mechanical Engineering in 1959 from the General Motors Institute, and his law degree from Indiana University (Bloomington) in 1963.
 After two years of private practice in Traverse City, Michigan, he earned his L.L.M. in Taxation from New York University in 1966.
 Thereafter, he taught at the University of Tulsa, the University of Detroit and then, as a visiting professor, at Wayne State University.
 He also resumed practicing law in Traverse City.

 Professor Searcy came to the University of Dayton School of Law in 1976.
 He has taught Individual Income Taxation, Estate and Gift Taxation, Estate Planning, Corporate Taxation, Wills & Trusts, Business Planning, and Taxation of Partnerships and Sub-chapter S Corporations.
 He also served as advisor to the Law Review, many Tax Moot Court teams, and VITA program.
-He has been chosen professor of the year by the student body 10 times.Top
+He has been chosen professor of the year by the student body 10 times.Back to top from E. Dale Searcy, 1986 Recipient

 The Honorable Walter S. Porter, 1987 Recipient